Demon7799/Inventory-Management-System/README.md

 # Inventory-Management-System
-A backend project, built using JAX-RS and Jersey Framework, provides web services according to requirement.
+This project is built using JAX-RS.
+It is implemented Jersey framework.
+It's a backend project which provides web services for inventory management and front-end integration.